applerosander-coder/Hikari/replit.md

 - Implemented secure server-side validation with atomic bid placement to prevent race conditions
 - Users only pay if they win the auction (bid amount + 8% fees: 3% Stripe + 5% platform)
 - Clear UI messaging about "pay only if you win" with 48-hour payment deadline
-- Auto-redirect to My Bids page after placing a bid
+- Auto-redirect to My Bids page after placing a bid with celebration animation
+- Celebration displays confetti, success sound, and "You're in the lead!" message for winning bids
+- Proper error handling prevents false celebrations when bids fail
 - Remaining tasks: winner detection, email notifications, payment processing for winners

 **October 11, 2025 - Updated Pricing Plans:**